-While coffee grounds make a great fertilizer you might be left with quite a lot of grounds for fertilizer left over if you’re a regular coffee brewer.
+While coffee grounds make a great fertilizer you might be left with quite a lot of grounds leftover if you’re a regular coffee brewer.

 Not to worry.
-Coffee grounds also make some brilliant compost.
+Coffee grounds are also brilliant at composting.

 Compost is a completely natural process of decomposition for natural organic materials.
-It results in a material which is full of nutrients and minerals ideal for plant growth.
+It results in a material that is full of nutrients and minerals ideal for plant growth.

-Make sure to mix your coffee grounds in with lots of other organic materials which also decompose and compost.
+Make sure to mix your coffee grounds in with lots of other organic materials which also decompose and add them to the compost pile or into a compost bin.
+Earthworms like coffee grounds and will happily help with the decomposing process.
 Mixing other organic materials such as vegetable trimmings, eggshells, grass clippings all make toward a rich fertile compost.

 5. A Natural Dye